zacharie-moughanim/vsquirrel/README.md

 ## Extension Settings

 There are two settings necessary for the extension to work:
-- the path to the compiled squirrel file;
+- the path to the compiled squirrel file.
+Once squirrel is installed and compiled, you can find the path with the command `which squirrel`;
 - the path to a python interpreter.
+If you have python installed, it's probably `python` or `python3`.

 ## Extension Colors